GeZhouyang/GeZhouyang.github.io/_pages/about.md

 ## Opening

+I am looking for a postdoc (more info [here](files/postdoc_active_fluids_NJU.pdf)) and prospective students to join me in Suzhou.
-If you are interested in working with me, feel free to drop me an email briefly describing yourself and your research interests.
+If you are interested, feel free to drop me an email briefly describing yourself and your research experience.
 All backgrounds, genders, nationalities, and age are welcome!